Portrayal of women scientists in film: Impact of film portrayals of women

 Studies have shown that female scientists are either underrepresented or misrepresented as film characters.
 As Eva Flicker writes, film has a way of taking social realities and expressing certain images of women through media formats.
 Such media is then able to influence the audience by creating a mirror of metaphors, myths, opinions, and a social memory contributing to stereotypes.

 The existence of gender-STEM stereotyping is not a new phenomenon.
-Such stereotyping has been shown to be prevalent amongst people in a broad range of ages and life stages, from early childhood to college.
+Such stereotyping has been shown to be prevalent among people in a broad range of ages and life stages, from early childhood to college.
 However, it has been demonstrated that increasing exposure to representations that break the stereotypes of men as the default in STEM can successfully begin to undermine these mental correlations and help to prevent perpetuation of these narratives.
 This is an example that can be explained by the social role theory of social psychology and the distinct role of culture.

+Impact of Television/ Film Crossover Representation

+While most films are a one-off presentation of a story, TV shows which lead to a film can portray characters and ideas in a more long-term and rounded manner.

+One example of this can be seen in the X-Files's Dana Scully.
+The Scully Effect is widely documented as having encouraged a large number of women to go into science.
+Running from 1993 to 2002, the weekly portrayal of a medical doctor carrying out investigations with the FBI, followed by her story on the big screen (The X-Files and The X-Files: I Want to Believe) has had a huge impact on science.

+A much earlier example is that of Communications Officer Lt Nyota Uhura on Star Trek.
+As a woman of colour portraying a military linguist, cryptographer and mathematician, Uhura has had an unprecedented influence on women, and men, around the world.